Cyclone Seth

 Tropical Cyclone Seth was a strong tropical cyclone whose main impacts came after it degenerated into a remnant low.
 The eighth tropical low and the fourth tropical cyclone of the 2021–22 Australian region cyclone season, Seth originated from a tropical disturbance in the Timor Sea and caused severe flooding in southeast Queensland and hazardous surf along the southeastern coast of Australia.

-Overall, Seth caused 2 fatalities, 1 each in Queensland and New South Wales.
-Damage from the storm totaled $75 million USD at the least.
+Overall, Seth caused 4 fatalities, 2 each in Queensland and New South Wales.
+Damage from the storm totaled $80 million (2022 USD).
 Due to the damage caused by Seth in Queensland and New South Wales, the name Seth was retired and replaced with Stafford.

 Meteorological history

 On 21 December, the Bureau of Meteorology (BoM) began to monitor the northern Arafura Sea and Timor Sea for possible development of a tropical low.
 Two days later, the tropical low formed within a monsoon trough of low pressure over the eastern Timor Sea, with the BoM designating it as Tropical Low 08U.
 The agency initially gave 08U a moderate chance of development into a tropical cyclone in the next 3 days.
 At 00:30 UTC on 24 December, the Joint Typhoon Warning Center (JTWC) started to monitor the low, giving the unofficial designation Invest 97S and a low chance of development within the next 24 hours.
 At that time, broad and flaring convection was surrounding the low's partially exposed low-level circulation center, and was within a favorable environment of 30-31 C sea surface temperatures, low to moderate vertical wind shear, and strong poleward and equatorial outflow aloft.
 The BoM then increased 08U's chances of development into high at 04:30 UTC.
 The JTWC followed suit, and upgraded the low's chances of development into medium at 14:30 UTC, before subsequently increasing it into high with the issuance of a Tropical Cyclone Formation Alert (TCFA) at 21:00 UTC that same day, noting the low's consolidating center and deep convection to its southern quadrant.
 However, by 18:30 UTC the next day, the JTWC cancelled the TCFA as 08U moved over the western Top End region of Australia.
 The BoM then decreased the low's chances of development into medium by 26 December.
 As it moved east-southeast, it emerged into the Gulf of Carpentaria by the next day, while becoming elongated.
 The JTWC then upgraded 08U's chances of development into medium as it moved over the Gulf.
 The system later moved inland over the Cape York Peninsula, before entering the Coral Sea on 30 December.